TAPS Policy and Legislative Priorities

 Expand Mental Health Services and Suicide Pre/Postvention Efforts for Survivors

 For more than a decade, TAPS has been on the front lines of suicide postvention efforts to support military families grieving deaths by suicide and using gained knowledge to save countless lives through suicide prevention efforts.
-The TAPS Suicide Postvention team has developed a research-informed, best practice — TAPS Postvention ModelTM — for suicide-loss survivors, decreasing the risk of additional suicides and promoting healing.
+The TAPS Suicide Postvention team developed a research-informed, best-practice TAPS Postvention ModelTM for suicide-loss survivors, decreasing the risk of additional suicides and promoting healing.

-TAPS has supported nearly 22,000 individuals whose military loved ones died by suicide.
-In 2022, 29 percent of those coming to TAPS for care each day were grieving a death resulting from suicide and a life that included military service.
-TAPS conducts in-depth interviews with each survivor to reflect on their loved one's life before suicide.
+TAPS has supported over 25,000 individuals whose military and veteran loved ones died by suicide.
+In 2023, 30 percent of those coming to TAPS for care each day were grieving a death resulting from suicide and a life that included military service.
+TAPS conducts in-depth interviews with each survivor to reflect on their loved one’s life before suicide.
 One typical pattern identified among thousands of military suicide survivors is the call for the nation and military community to prioritize mental health care as an essential element to overall wellness and readiness.

 TAPS thanks Congress for passing the Expanding the Families of Veterans Access to Mental Health Services Act (H.R.
 5029), included within the Support The Resiliency of Our Nation's Great (STRONG) Veterans Act of 2022 (H.R.6411), and passed within the Consolidated Appropriations Act, 2023 (H.R.
 2617).
 This important law will ensure critical Vet Center counseling and mental health services to surviving family members of a veteran or service member who died by suicide.